lizzcondrey/experiment_playground/.github/basic_pr_template.md

 Please include a summary of the changes and the related issue.
 List any dependencies that are required for this change.

 Suggested summary content leverages the following commit messages:
+`Goal to have extracted commit messages go here`

 ## Type of change
 - [ ] New feature (non-breaking change which adds functionality)